Rick Peterson: Cleveland Indians

 His father was fired by the Pirates during the 1985 season, and Peterson left the Pittsburgh system after that season as well.
 He joined the Cleveland Indians organization in 1986 and was a part of the coaching staff of Waterbury (AA) of the Eastern League in 1986, Buffalo (AAA) of the American Association in 1987 and Colorado Springs Sky Sox (AAA) of the Pacific Coast League in 1988.

 Chicago White Sox

 After departing the Cleveland organization, Peterson joined the Chicago White Sox farm system and spent six seasons there as a pitching coach.
 Peterson was with Birmingham Barons (AA) of the Southern League in 1989–91, Vancouver (AAA) of the American Association in 1992, and Nashville (AAA) of the Pacific Coast League in 1993–94.
 After spending many years in the minor leagues, Peterson was promoted to the White Sox on June 21, 1994.

-From 1994 to 1995, Peterson stayed with the White Sox as a Co-director of the sports psychology program as it related to performance behavior.
+From 1990 to 1995, Peterson was Co-director of the sports psychology program at the Chicago White Sox.